Kuching Urban Transportation System

-The Kuching Urban Transportation System (KUTS) is an under-construction Autonomous Rail Rapid Transit (ART) system network that serves Greater Kuching, Samarahan, and Serian.
-It is the first ART system network to be built outside of China and also the first metro bus system in the state of Sarawak which was touted as one of the methods to ease traffic congestion in the city of Kuching.
+The Kuching Urban Transportation System (KUTS) is an under-construction Autonomous Rapid Transit (ART) system network that serves Greater Kuching, Samarahan, and Serian.
+It is the first metro bus system in the state of Sarawak which was touted as one of the methods to ease traffic congestion in the city of Kuching.
 The project is currently constructed by Sarawak Metro using state funds provided by the Development Bank of Sarawak (DBOS).
 The ART lines will connect Kuching to Samarahan and Serian as well as future lines to other parts of Greater Kuching.

-Initial LRT proposal
+Former LRT proposal

 The proposed construction of a RM10.8 billion Kuching light rapid transit (LRT) project was expected to commence by 2019 and was scheduled to be operational by 2024.
 It was proposed that the LRT will use hydrogen fuel cell rolling-stock with a travel speed of 70–140km/h.

 The hydrogen fuel cell trains were in line with the state government's vision to develop a hydrogen economy, as part of its green initiative.
 Aside from hydrogen-powered trains, Kuching will also be the first city in the country to have hydrogen-powered buses.

 Planned routes

-On 29 March 2018, the Chief Minister of Sarawak released the routes and stations of three of the six lines with 155.2 kilometers of track to be completed in 2024, while the remaining three lines to be implemented at a later stage.
+On 29 March 2018, the Chief Minister of Sarawak released the routes and stations of three of the six lines with 155.2 kilometres of track to be completed in 2024, while the remaining three lines to be implemented at a later stage.
 A government-linked company (GLC) called Sarawak Metro Sdn Bhd had been registered to manage the LRT system.